If your forecast and replenishment recommendations don't look right, here's a checklist to make sure your information is correct:

 - What is the sales velocity?
 Does it look accurate?

 - Is the product marked as seasonal?

 - Is your lead time correct?
-(Lead time only applies to replenishment recommendations and does not apply to the forecasted sales.)
+Note that you will need to set the lead time for your store.
+Lead time only applies to replenishment recommendations and does not apply to the forecasted sales.

 - What is your replenishment date?
 This indicates the last date to order to avoid stockouts.
 There will be replenishment recommendations before this date.

 - Are there out of stock days (stockouts) affecting the forecast?

 - Have the forecasting rules been updated manually?
 Look at Edit Forecast for a forecast override or percentage override

 - What is the time period for sales history?

 Sales velocity is the rate of sales excluding stockouts (days when the item is out of stock).
 This will inform you about the rate of predicted sales.

 To check the sales velocity, add columns to your Replenishment report.